 “…with the fine soprano Ruby Hughes capturing the devout Polish timbre of the texts and singing from the heart in the three songs of sorrow that make up the Symphony, this was a rapt occasion.”

 Gorecki: Symphony of Sorrowful Songs / BBC Proms / The Guardian

-A BBC New Generation Artist and Winner of both First Prize and the Audience Prize at the 2009 London Handel Singing Competition, Ruby Hughes is the daughter of the celebrated Welsh ceramicist Elizabeth Fritsch.
-She gained a First Class Distinction Concert Diploma in Concert and Song at the Hochschule für Musik und Theater, Munich, and was awarded a Royal Philharmonic Society Susan Chilcott Award.
-A former Samling Scholar, she gained a full scholarship to study with Lillian Watson at the Royal College of Music, London, graduating in July 2009.
+Ruby Hughes began her musical studies as a cellist graduating from the Guildhall School of Music in London.
+She went on to study voice at the Hochschule für Musik und Theater, Munich and was awarded a Royal Philharmonic Society Susan Chilcott award to support her post graduate studies there.
+She gained a full scholarship to study with Lillian Watson at the Royal College of Music, London, graduating in July 2009.